trekfalcon10/Traffic-Analysis/README.md

 4. Fatality Analysis Reporting System (FARS) Analytical User's Manual 1975-2015.pdf--Manual from NHTSA that defines the numerical codes used in the csv files

+5.  traffic_clean.csv--Cleaned and merged csv file composed of initial csv files

+6.  traffic_clean_ml.csv--Machine Learning-prepared csv file

-5. Traffic_Analysis_Report_Data_Clean.ipynb--Initial Data Cleaning portion of the report and code
+7. Traffic_Analysis_Report_Data_Clean.ipynb--Initial Data Cleaning portion of the report and code

-6. Traffic_Statistical_Analysis.ipynb--Statistical Analysis portion of the report and code
+8. Traffic_Statistical_Analysis.ipynb--Statistical Analysis portion of the report and code

-7. Traffic_Analysis_Milestone_Report.ipynb--Report and code prior to the completion of the machine learning analysis
+9. Traffic_Analysis_Milestone_Report.ipynb--Report and code prior to the completion of the machine learning analysis

-8. Traffic--Machine Learning Analysis.ipynb--Machine Learning Analysis portion of the report and code
+10. Traffic--Machine Learning Analysis.ipynb--Machine Learning Analysis portion of the report and code

-9. Traffic_Presentation_Final.pptx--PowerPoint presentation summarizing the present report
+11. Traffic_Presentation_Final.pptx--PowerPoint presentation summarizing the present report